nataliejtang/DH150-Natalie-Tang/Assignment-4.md

 Current solutions to finding information include in-person visitation to informational school offices (e.g. the financial aid office, etc. ).
 Similarly, people may find this information online via specific schools or

 #### What are the limitation(s) that possibly would be improved with (digital) technology?

+### Step 2: Identifying Target Users

+#### What are the characteristics of users?
+Demographic: people that have gone or are going to school, parents,

+Preferences: users that are looking for more information

+Expertise: users do not need any particular level of expertise to navigate this website

+#### Where would the users do that activity?

+#### What would the users do to complete that activity?

+### Step 3: Research Methods